List of all original Apple-1.

 (see History for more information)

 CPU was probably changed.
-Ceramic 0376 match first batch of Apple-1 boards.
-The green slots look good and is not broken.
-Part number and date code 05 76 is correct.
+Ceramic 0376 matches the first batch of Apple-1 boards.
+The green slots look good and are not broken.
+Part number and date code 05 76 are correct.

 Very good.
-TV connector was missing.
-It is replaced.
-Excellent looking back.
+TV connector was missing and has been replaced.
+Excellent-looking back.

 Printed number 77 in the lower right corner can be found on other Apple-1 second batch as well but only on a few.